Balibaloo/obsidian-local-template-configuration/README.md

 It can also be used with a [folder](#folder) variable to chose the output folder of the new note eg [to create a project](#project)

-If an intent [disables](#disabling-intents-templates-and-variables) `new_note_name` and doesn't set an `output_pathname`, by default the name of the new note will be the name of the intent and it will be created in the same folder as the context note.
+If an intent [disables](#disabling-intents-templates-and-variables) `new_note_name` and doesn't set `outputs_to_pathname`, by default the name of the new note will be the name of the intent and it will be created in the same folder as the context note.

 ### disabling intents, templates and variables
 Intents, templates and variables can be disabled by setting `is_disabled` to `true`.